UlrichSchlueter/l33tport/README.md

 l33tport
 ======

 #### Downloads JSON status data from Telekom Speedport Hybrid

+Please note this is a fork of the l33tport https://github.com/melle/l33tport.
+Any reduction in quality are fully on me.

 You own a Telekom Speedport Router?
 The web-interface sucks?
 It forces you to login every fucking time?
 You want to draw fancy rrdtool-graphs from raw data?